Wimbledon Park Dog Trainer

 About Me

-I have been a professional dog walker since February 2022 and local resident of Wimbledon Park / Southfields since 1992.
+I have been a full-time professional dog walker since February 2022 and local resident of Wimbledon Park / Southfields since 1992.

 I started dog training out of necessity - because some of the dogs I walked needed to learn how to walk on loose leads (before I ended up at the physiotherapist again), to improve their recall (so that they could enjoy walks off-lead) and to address some anxious behaviours such as barking at people and/or dogs.